Top 10 Year Round Flowers and Perennial Plants

 (Iberis, Zones 3 to 9)

 Like late-season snow, candytuft flowers bring drifts of fluffy white to the spring scene.
-Clusters of flowers bloom from early spring into summer, leaving evergreen foliage to maintain interest year-round.
+Clusters of blooms from early spring into summer leave evergreen foliage to maintain interest on these year round flowers.
 Growing 6 to 18 inches high and 6 to 24 inches wide, this groundcover is mainly white, but Iberis umbellata also has purple, pink or red blooms.

-Why we love it: For gardeners who can’t get enough of candytuft flowers, there is Autumn White, a reblooming variety that will stage a second coming in the fall.
+Why we love it: For gardeners who can’t get enough of candytuft flowers, there is Autumn White, a reblooming variety that will rebloom in the fall.

 (Phlox subulata, Zones 3 to 8)

-Creeping phlox is a smaller, low-growing, hardy relative of the familiar fragrant summer perennial.
-When it blooms in spring, it forms a cascading carpet of pretty little blossoms.
+Creeping phlox is a smaller, low-growing, hardy relative of the familiar fragrant summer perennial, garden phlox.
+When it blooms in spring, it forms a cascading groundcover carpet of pretty little blossoms.
 Growing 2 to 6 inches high and 12 to 20 or more inches wide, creeping phlox flowers can be found in pale- to deep-purple, white, pink, red and bicolors.

 Why we love it: Masses of colorful flowers appear in spring and attract hummingbirds and butterflies.
 The foliage is evergreen.